dortania/OpenCore-Install-Guide/AMD/AMD-config.md

    * Path to file after the `Tools` folder
    * ex: [Shell.efi](https://github.com/acidanthera/OpenCoreShell/releases)

-**Entires**: Used for specifying iregular boot paths that can't be found naturally with OpenCore
+**Entries**: Used for specifying iregular boot paths that can't be found naturally with OpenCore
 * **Name**
    * Name shown in boot picker
 * **Enabled**